 There are two types of bulk billing:

-- With co-payment or gap, where the patient only pays the amount above the MBS.
+• With a co-payment or gap, the patient only pays above the MBS.

-- Full bulk billing, where the patient pays nothing, it is all paid by the Australian government.
+• Complete bulk billing, where the patient pays nothing.
+It is all paid for by the Australian government.

 Nonetheless, it could be a challenge to find a doctor who bulk-bills.
-It is important to do some research and make enquiries at local health care centres and look for local bulk-billing doctors and specialists.
+It is essential to research, enquire at local healthcare centres, and look for local bulk-billing doctors and specialists.

 Health Cover for Dependants

-If you are taking dependant/s or spouses along with you, they will need health cover as well.
-You will be required to list your dependant or spouse while you are applying for the policy in compliance with the visa requirements.
+If you are taking dependant/s or spouses along with you, they will also need health cover.
+You must list your dependant or spouse while applying for the policy in compliance with the visa requirements.

 How to pay for medical treatment with OSHC?